Politics

 In a fiscal optimization reform, Indonesia plans to increase the value-added tax rate and remove food or education services from the non-taxable categories.

 But the bill also plans to apply the tax to some basic commodities that were previously part of non-taxable categories.
 This would include food items like salt, sugar, fruits, vegetables, milk, eggs, meat or even rice.
-So far, any type of food, because it is considered as a basic necessity, was exempt of VAT.
-But taxing basic items such as rice, a main component of Indonesian diet, became controversial.
+So far, any type of food was exempt from VAT because it is considered a basic necessity.
+However, taxing basic items such as rice, a main component of the Indonesian diet, became controversial.

 Tumpeng with cone-shaped rice